ericlemerdy/java-tests/README.md

 # Builder

-Just for the fun of it, I added a little builder to setup your mongodb install
+Just for the fun of it, Florent added a little builder to setup your mongodb install

 ``` java
 public class WithMongoServerRuleAndClientServerRuleTest {